tesselode/kira/docs/src/introduction.md

 # Introduction

 Kira is a backend-agnostic library to create expressive audio for games.
-Besides the common sound playback features, it provides parameters for smoothly adjusting properties of sounds, a flexible mixer for applying effects to audio, and a clock system for precisely timing audio events.
+It provides parameters for smoothly adjusting properties of sounds, a flexible mixer for applying effects to audio, and a clock system for precisely timing audio events.

 ## Examples